 The state of Massachusetts requires all Massachusetts residents to have healthcare insurance.
-As defined in 114.6 CMR 3:00 Student Health Insurance Program (SHIP): Repealed 6-7-13 See 956 CMR 8:, Every full-time and part-time student enrolled in a certificate, diploma or degree-granting program of higher education, must participate in his or her school's Student Health Program OR in a health benefit plan with comparable coverage as defined in 114.6 CMR 3.05(2).
-Therefore, all eligible Boston Architectural College students taking 75% or more academic credits in their program are automatically enrolled and billed for the Student Health Insurance Plan.
-To opt out of the student health plan, students must submit a Health Insurance Waiver Form showing proof of comparable coverage by the academic semester deadline.
-If you intend to participate in the Student Health Insurance Plan, we do ask that you fill out an Enrollment form as well.
-If a student neither waives nor enrolls, they are automatically enrolled into the student health plan once final enrollment reports are processed, after the first half semester deadline.
+As defined in 114.6 CMR 3:00 Student Health Insurance Program (SHIP) Repealed 6-7-13 See 956 CMR 8: Every full-time and part-time student enrolled in a certificate, diploma, or degreegranting program of higher education must participate in his or her school's student health program OR in a health benefit plan with comparable coverage as defined in 114.6 CMR 3.05(2).
+Therefore, all eligible Boston Architectural College students who are enrolled in an undergraduate certificate or undergraduate degree program will be billed the health insurance if they are enrolled in 6 or more academic credits.
+Students who are enrolled in a graduate certificate on graduate on-site degree program will be billed the insurance if they are enrolled in 4.5 or more academic credits.